• Recipes

 Store leftovers in an airtight container in the refrigerator for up to 3 days.

-Reheat in a 400ยฐF oven or air fryer for about 10 minutes.
+Reheat in a 400°F oven or air fryer for about 10 minutes.
 Microwave if needed, but expect softer potatoes with less crisp.

-Smashed potatoes are cooked (usually boiled), gently flattened, seasoned, and roasted until the edges are crispy and the insides are tender.
+Mashed potatoes are peeled and creamed with milk and butter until smooth.
+Smashed potatoes are cooked, flattened, seasoned, and roasted until the edges are crispy and the insides are fluffy.

 What potatoes make the crispiest smashed potatoes?